kshenoy/vim-origami/README.markdown

 Will use the default mappings specified below.

 `g:OrigamiPadding` ( Default : 0 )
 Specify extra padding to be added.
-By default alignment happens on the next tabstop
+By default alignment happens on the next tabstop.
+This behaves differently depending on whether `expandtab` is set or not.
+If yes, this specifies the number of spaces to insert and if not,
+it specifies the number of tabs to be inserted.

 `g:OrigamiIncAllLines` ( Default : 0 )
-Specify if all lines should be considered while aligning markers.
-If set to 1, the markers will be present outside then length of the longest line.
+Specify if all lines should be considered while aligning markers or only those having the marker.
+If set to 1, the markers will be present outside the length of the longest line irrespective of if it has a fold-open marker or not.

 `g:OrigamiSeparateLvls` ( Default : 0 )
 Align different fold-levels independently

 `g:OrigamiFoldAtCol` ( Default : 0 )
 Force the markers to align at the specified column.
 If set to 0, will auto-detect alignment position.

-ToDo:
+##ToDo:
 Dunno what to do : /